The Story of Young Bangla

 Joy Bangla Youth Award

 In order to motivate young individuals and youth-led organizations, Young Bangla has been giving away the Joy Bangla Youth Award since 2015 to its members as a recognition for their outstanding contribution in categories such as community development, social inclusion, research and innovation, and business entrepreneurship.
 Young Bangla does not see this as a mere award for good work, but a process that can comprehensively scale up youth-led initiatives and link the youth with national policymaking.
 A total of 30 Young Bangla members got the award in 2015.
 Out of a staggering 1,500 applications, another 170 were given special recognition and certificates for their contribution.
 The award is preceded by a process of rigorous physical scrutiny of applications and success stories of Young Bangla members.
-In 2017, Young Bangla is planning to organize the second edition of the Award and the process for inviting applications from Young Bangla members will start very soon.

 Vision 2021 Internship